michellemcone/acs-engine/docs/kubernetes/windows.md

 This guide needs a few important tools, which are available on Windows, Mac, and Linux:

-- ACS-Engine - used to generate the Azure Resource Manager (ARM) template to automatically deploy a Kubernetes cluster
+- AKS Engine - used to generate the Azure Resource Manager (ARM) template to automatically deploy a Kubernetes cluster
 - Azure CLI - used to log into Azure, create resource groups, and deploy a Kubernetes cluster from a template
 - Kubectl - "Kube control" tool used to manage Kubernetes clusters
 - SSH - A SSH public key is needed when you deploy a cluster.
 It's used to connect to the Linux VMs running the cluster if you need to do more  management or troubleshooting later.